 5. Bánh Cuốn – Rolled Cake

-Bánh Cuốn was our first street food in Vietnam and boy was it delicious.
-The Vietnamese are so clever with their creations of special food in Vietnam.
-Bánh Cuốn is made from steamed rice sheets, rolled with a minced pork, mushroom, and shrimp filling.
 This delicately wrapped food in Vietnam is served with dried onion and dipped in fish/chilli sauce.
-It's an easy, quick, cheap and delicious street food in Vietnam, that only sets you back 15,000 VND per plate.
-All over the country, you'll find variations of this dish, like Bánh Cuốn Chả which is equally as delicious!
+It’s easy, quick, cheap and delicious street food in Vietnam, that only sets you back 15,000 VND per plate.
+All over the country, you’ll find variations of this dish, like Bánh Cuốn Chả which is equally as delicious!